Integration a React app into Django project

 cd SearchResultParser

-Now, create and activate a virtual environment.
+Now, create and activate a virtual environment, for windows.

 python -m venv .venv